emscripten-core/emscripten/site/source/docs/building_from_source/verify_emscripten_environment.rst

 Troubleshooting
 ===============

 First run ``./emcc -v`` and examine the output to find missing components.
-You can also try ``./emcc --clear-cache`` to empty the compiler's internal cache and reset it to a known good state.
+You can also try ``./emcc --clear-cache`` to empty the :ref:`compiler's internal cache <emcc-clear-cache>` and reset it to a known good state.

 .. _fixing-missing-components-emcc: